Undergraduate Course: Late Latin: Autobiographical Narratives from the 4th and 5th Centuries AD (LATI10025)

 |Not being delivered|

-- that they have read Rutilius Namatianus and selections from Ammianus and Augustine in Latin, and have a thorough knowledge of the language, styles and content of the texts;
+- demonstrate, in class discussion, coursework and examination as required, that they have read Rutilius Namatianus and selections from Ammianus and Augustine in Latin, and have a thorough knowledge of the language, styles and content of the texts;

-- that they are acquainted with the social, political and religious background;
+- demonstrate, in class discussion, coursework and examination as required, that they are acquainted with the social, political and religious background;

-- that they are aware of the particular problems with reading autobiography;
+- demonstrate, in class discussion, coursework and examination as required, that they are aware of the particular problems with reading autobiography;

-- and that they are aware of various modes of representing thoughts formulated in the context of one language and culture through the medium of another language in a different cultural context.
+- demonstrate, in class discussion, coursework and examination as required, that they are aware of various modes of representing thoughts formulated in the context of one language and culture through the medium of another language in a different cultural context;

 |Graduate Attributes and Skills